cubusgg/rock-paper-scissors/README.md

-"# Rock, paper and scissors"
+# Rock, paper and scissors

 A playable Rock-Paper-Scissors game, with a Player vs Computer mode.
 Practice using arrays, the Random library, formatted strings, and algorithms.